njpanderson/push/README.md

 #### Changing the active environment

-To change the active environment for a service settings scope, simply choose "Push: Change current service environment" from within the command menu.
+To change the active environment for a service settings scope, simply choose "Push: Set service environment" from within the command menu.
 You can also edit the settings file manually.

 ### Multiple service settings files